-Dellaporta (1983) and Saghai Maroof and coworkers (1984) are the pioneers in developing plant DNA extraction methods.
+Dellaporta (1983), Saghai Maroof and coworkers (1984) are the pioneers in developing plant DNA extraction methods.

 The major modification was done by the Edwards and coworkers.
-They used CATB as well as SDS for DNA extraction and extracted DNA from the plants such as corn and soybeans.
+They used CATB as well as SDS for DNA extraction and extracted it from the plants such as corn and soybeans.

 Major steps in plant DNA extraction are,